 “It is very easy to push particles away with sound waves.
 But pulling a particle with a tractor beam was much harder,” he added.

 This 3D tractor beams like half of the Death Star from the “Star Wars” films.
-To pass sound waves, printed bowl is embedded with an array of different size tubes.
+To pass sound waves, a printed bowl is embedded with an array of different size tubes.
 Thus, this metamaterial can hold even a small fly in place.
 The tubes inside it were difficult to develop because they had to work despite the low precision of at-home 3D printers.

 Scientists devised this device from standard electronics and open-source hardware components.
 They develop three versions of this device.
 Both devices manage different wavelengths of sound to trap objects of varying sizes.